 How to dare to leave, really?
-The victims are continuously under fear, isolation and danger; their mind can’t even think clearly.
-Often, they feel shame, embarrassment and even denial.
+The victims are continuously under fear, isolation, and danger; their minds can’t even think clearly.
+Often, they feel shame, embarrassment, and even denial.
 Unfortunately, the dramatic result is that in some of the non-disclosed violent home environments, there could be, in the end, a life loss occurring.

 And all that is happening in 2020.

-Imagine the woman of next door, being trapped and silently facing this nightmare.
-On the other hand, many of us constantly nagging, nagging for what? … Nagging to have to stay at home the whole time … and complaining that we can’t go shopping with our friends or have dinner at the restaurant … And we keep on whining (and struggling) because we can’t lose our extra few kilos or didn’t sleep well or are stressed for no specific reason …
+Imagine the woman next door, being trapped and silently facing this nightmare.
+And, on the other hand, many of us constantly nagging, nagging for what? … Nagging to have to stay at home the whole time during the lock-down … and complaining that we can’t go shopping with our friends or have dinner at the restaurant … And we keep on whining (and “struggling”) because we can’t lose our extra few kilos or didn’t sleep well or feel stressed for no reason …

-Women too weak out of fear of facing even more traumatic experiences, powerless from shame, abused in their body and their mind.
+Women are too weak out of fear of facing even more traumatic experiences, powerless from shame, and abused in their body and their mind.

-Therefore, today I wanted as simply as possible to contribute to this awakening and express my indignation.
-I needed to share my need to stand up and shout as loud as I can “NO!
-IT IS ENOUGH!” … hey there you the “strong” sex ..
-As simple as this, with insufficient words that will not be able to express the deep sadness I sense when reading or listening to the few, in the end, stories of the kind which are known to the public.
+Therefore, today with the occasion of International Day for the Elimination of Violence against Women I felt an urge to contribute to this awakening and express my indignation.
+I needed to stand up and shout as loud as I can “NO!
+IT IS ENOUGH!”.
+As simple as this, with insufficient words that will not be able to express the deep sadness I feel when reading or listening to the few, in the end, stories of the kind which are known to the public.

-Instead of standing today and the next day to our small and often not very important pains and daily aches and disturbances which are causing us “troubles”, I propose to stand our voice all together “ENOUGH”!
-Let’s express our anger and support all endeavours and work, which is accomplished locally or internationally to eradicate this nightmare which the daily life of some of us, women.
+Instead of standing today and the next day to our small pains and daily aches and disturbances which are causing us “troubles”, I propose to stand our voice all together “ENOUGH”!
+Let’s express our anger and support all endeavors and work, which is accomplished locally or internationally to eradicate this nightmare which is the daily life of some of us, women.

 “Peace is not the absence of war” and “Violence against women and girls is a global human rights challenge and requires immediate action” António Guterres, UN Secretary-General.

-The recognition and acknowledgement of this silent war will elevate the voice of our collective consciousness.
-Aiming the extermination of this phenomenon by using the peaceful weapons that we all of dispose of is in our hands.
+The recognition and acknowledgment of this silent war will elevate the voice of our collective consciousness.
+Aiming the extermination of this phenomenon by using the peaceful weapons that we all dispose of is in our hands.
 Let’s just do it.
 Or, at least, talk openly about it.

 The article was originally written by Isabelle Razis and published in Greek on GovaStileto.gr